 |Applicants Who Submit ACTs||40%|

-University of Richmond offers early decision and also offers early action.
+Richmond offers early decision and also offers early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
-Early Decision 2 applications are due 1/15.

-The Early Action deadline is November 1, which is coming up fast!
+🗓️ The Early Action deadline is November 1.
 Richmond will release EA admissions decisions no later than January 20.

 It is very difficult to be admitted as a transfer student.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are are most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.